dynamsoft-docs/mobile-document-scanner-docs-js/code-gallery/mobile-web-capture/index.md

 ### Get a Trial License

-If you haven't got a trial license for **MWC**, you can request one through our [customer portal](https://www.dynamsoft.com/customer/license/trialLicense?product=mwc&source=guide).
+If you haven't got a trial license for **MWC**, you can request one here:

+{% include trialLicense.html %}

  The trial license can be renewed twice, offering a total of two months of free access.

+> [!NOTE]
 > **DDS** and **MWC** share the same license keys.
 If you already have a **DDS** license, you can use it for **MWC**, and vice versa.

 ### Get a Full License